Wednesday, April 22, 2020

 Date: December 19 2021

-3 Blessed shalt thou be in the city, and blessed in the field.
+3 Blessed shall you be in the city, and blessed shall you be in the field.

 Patreon image donor: Francisco Riquelme